Shmaug/YouSeeSD/README.md

 To fully test the functionalities at `OnTourActivity`, you have to register your `SHA1` from your debug keystore, or, you are required to replace the Google Maps API key with your own API key.
-Please go to this [file](https://github.com/Shmaug/YouSeeSD/blob/master/app/src/debug/res/values/google_maps_api.xml#L23) and replace:
+Please go to this [file](https://github.com/Shmaug/YouSeeSD/blob/master/app/src/debug/res/values/google_maps_api.xml#L23) and replace.

 Also, you will lose the ability to read/write data into the `Firebase` real-time database since we do not recognize your `SHA1` from your debug keystore in our Firebase account.
 Either you ask us